 What you are going to learn below is how microcultures form, how they go off the rails, and what to do about it.
 The core premise is this:

-Natural human dynamics cause the culture of a business or political organisation to become more evil over time, unless specific actions are taken to prevent it.
+Natural forces cause the culture of a business or political organisation to become increasingly evil over time, unless specific preventative are actions are taken.

 How evil happens